 • Build the communications, education, and outreach capacities of ZAMs to effectively reach their global audiences for conservation outcomes

 • Broker connections and fosters networking among ZAMs and other organizations in our global partner network

 • Provide additional services to our partner network to help them achieve their conservation missions

 • Lead global efforts in support of World Oceans Day

-• Empower our growing partner network to build a stronger global ocean conservation movement
+• Empower youth to build a stronger global ocean conservation movement

 The Ocean Foundation serves as the fiscal sponsor for The Ocean Project.